“We need to, as photographers, tell the world why they need to pay us to take their photographs.”

 The love and beauty for art often lure people into this niche, and carrying out this shot requires time in staging and composing each shot.
 Examples of these art photos can be found in museums and art exhibition venues.
 These artworks are uniquely captured by photographers who have trained themselves in photography careers.

 In Nigeria, there is no legal law governing the running of photography as of this publication's time.
 As a professional freelancing photographer, it is necessary to network with other prominent and experienced photographers in the same niche as yours.
 You can also join a reputable photography society in other to gain access to different photography workshops holding in your locality and state.

 Ensure you have knowledge about digital and analogue cameras.
 You can also learn to try out new stuff and angle when capturing your subjects.

-In promoting your services as a freelance photographer, you need to decide on the nature of services you intend to offer.
+In promoting your services as a freelance photographer, you need to decide on the nature of the services you intend to offer.